 The fair value of financial instruments that are not quoted in active markets are determined by using valuation techniques.
-Where valuation techniques (for example, models) are used to determine fair values, they are validated and periodically reviewed by qualified personnel independent of the area that created them.
+Where valuation techniques (as models) are used to determine fair values, they are validated and periodically reviewed by qualified personnel independent of the area that created them.
 All models are certified before they are used, and models are calibrated to ensure that outputs reflect actual data and comparative market prices.
 To the extent practical, models use only observable data; however, areas such as credit risk (both own and counterparty), volatilities and correlations require management to make estimates.
 Changes in assumptions about these factors could affect reported fair value of financial instruments.
-For example, to the extent that management used a tightening of 20 basis points in the credit spread,.